Fridah-kalee/week-1-portfolio/README.md

 This is a portfolio landing page that showcases my proffessional skills.
 ### By Fridah Kalee , 26/02/2022
 ## Table of contents
-This is alist of what my project consists:
+This is a list of what my project consists:
-*Description
+* Description
-*Setup and Installation Requirements
+* Setup and Installation Requirements
-*Technology used
+* Technology used
-*How it works
+* How it works
-*Licence
+* Licence
-*Authors information
+* Authors information
 ### Description
 This is a portfolio site to showcase my proffessional and non-professional competencies.It contains an about me section which describes who I am, An academic and skills section where you can see what I'm good at and the institutions I have attended, there is also a section that shows some of the projects I have done and lastly my contact information.
 ## Setup and Installation Requirements